Gathorne Gathorne-Hardy, 1st Earl of Cranbrook

 Gathorne Gathorne-Hardy, 1st Earl of Cranbrook, (1 October 1814 – 30 October 1906) was a prominent British Conservative politician.
 He held cabinet office in every Conservative government between 1858 and 1892.

-Hardy served as Home Secretary from 1867 to 1868, Secretary of State for War from 1874 to 1878, Lord President of the Council from 1885 to 1886 and as Chancellor of the Duchy of Lancaster until 1886.
-In 1878, he was appointed Secretary of State for India and thereafter was elevated to the peerage, entering the House of Lords as Viscount Cranbrook.
+Hardy served as Home Secretary from 1867 to 1868, Secretary of State for War from 1874 to 1878, Secretary of State for India from 1878 to 1880, Lord President of the Council from 1885 to 1886 and again from 1886 to 1892, and Chancellor of the Duchy of Lancaster in 1886.
+In 1878, he was elevated to the peerage as Viscount Cranbrook and in 1892 he was granted an earldom.
 He has been described as a moderate, middle-of-the-road Anglican, and a key ally of Disraeli.

 Background and education

 Gathorne Hardy was the third son of John Hardy and Isabel Gathorne, daughter of Richard Gathorne, of Kirkby Lonsdale, Cumbria.
 His older brother was Sir John Hardy, 1st Baronet.
 His father was a barrister and businessman, the main owner of the Low Moor ironworks and also represented Bradford in Parliament as a Conservative.
 His immediate ancestors had been attorneys and stewards to the Spencer-Stanhope family of Horsforth since the beginning of the 18th century.

 He was educated at Shrewsbury School and Oriel College, Oxford, and was called to the Bar, Inner Temple, in 1840.
 He established a successful legal practice on the Northern Circuit, being based in Leeds, but was denied when he applied for silk in 1855.